Reenneer/MVPinn/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your email].
+For questions or issues, please open an issue on GitHub or contact [ql47@njit.edu].

 # MVPinn